-In 1986, UNESCO inscribed the first seven sites in the UK on the World Heritage List.
+In 1986, UNESCO inscribed the first 7 sites in the UK on the World Heritage List.

 Such places can display natural or cultural values or a mixture of the two.

-The first seven UK sites are fantastically diverse.
+The first 7 UK World Heritage Sites are fantastically diverse.

-The dramatic geology of the Giant’s Causeway in Northern Ireland has inspired legendary tales of giants striding over the sea to Scotland and has been a celebrated visitor attraction for over 300 years.
+The dramatic geology of the Giant’s Causeway in Northern Ireland has inspired legendary tales of giants striding over the sea to Scotland.
+It has been a celebrated visitor attraction for over 300 years.

 Durham Castle and Cathedral combine spectacular architectural innovation with the visual drama of their location on the peninsula.

-In North Wales, the four castles of Beaumaris, Conwy, Caernarfon and Harlech with fortified towns attached represent the finest examples of late 13th and early 14th-century military architecture in Europe.
+In North Wales, the four castles of Beaumaris, Conwy, Caernarfon and Harlech, with fortified towns attached, represent the finest examples of Europe’s late 13th and early 14th-century military architecture.

-The Ironbridge Gorge is known throughout the world as a symbol of the industrial revolution and the huge impact that technological development and innovation have on our lives.
+The Ironbridge Gorge is known worldwide as a symbol of the industrial revolution and the huge impact technological development and innovation have on our lives.

-In Wiltshire, Stonehenge and Avebury are among the most famous groups of megaliths in the world and together with their surrounding landscapes bear incomparable testimony to prehistoric times.
+In Wiltshire, Stonehenge and Avebury are among the world’s most famous groups of megaliths and, together with their surrounding landscapes, bear incomparable testimony to prehistoric times.

-The island of St Kilda in Scotland’s Outer Hebrides has some of the highest cliffs in Europe which have large colonies of puffins and gannets, together with evidence of more than two thousand years of human settlement at the very margins of inhabitable land.
+The island of St Kilda in Scotland’s Outer Hebrides has some of the highest cliffs in Europe with large colonies of puffins and gannets, together with evidence of more than two thousand years of human settlement at the very margins of inhabitable land.

-The UK boasts some of the most outstanding cultural and natural places in the world, from the Heart of Neolithic Orkney to the remarkable legacy of the industrial revolution, as seen at the planned mill town of Saltaire in Yorkshire.
+The UK boasts some of the world’s most outstanding cultural and natural places, from the Heart of Neolithic Orkney to the remarkable legacy of the industrial revolution, as seen at the planned mill town of Saltaire in Yorkshire.

-The full list of WHSs, grouped by country, can be found here, complete with excellent summaries of the outstanding universal value of every individual property.
+The full list of World Heritage Sites, grouped by country, can be found here, complete with excellent summaries of the outstanding universal value of every individual property.

 The UK is widely respected on the international stage for its long history of heritage protection and management and for how its heritage assets are looked after.

-Many UK World Heritage Sites are models of best practice, whether through innovative approaches to public participation and engagement, such as in the Cornwall and West Devon Mining Landscape, or the development of a new and inclusive research framework.
+Many UK World Heritage Sites are best practice models, whether through innovative public participation and engagement approaches, such as in the Cornwall and West Devon Mining Landscape or developing a new and inclusive research framework.

 Urban World Heritage Sites throw up particular challenges.

 The aim should be to sustain outstanding universal value while achieving growth and new development that will become the next chapter of history.
-This is more easily said than done and Liverpool holds an unwanted position as one of 55 sites on the World Heritage in Danger list, due to the mass and scale of new development.
+However, in 2021, Liverpool, Maritime Mercantile City, was removed from the World Heritage List due to ‘the irreversible loss of attributes conveying the outstanding universal value of the property’.

 We have much to celebrate since our first World Heritage Sites were inscribed, but we also have challenges ahead in caring for them and in sustaining and developing our international reputation for good practice.